quisquous/cactbot/docs/LogGuide.md

 This does not appear to be used for player to player skill tethers like dragonsight or cover.
 (It can be used for enemy-inflicted player to player tethers such as burning chains in Shinryu N/EX.)

+The `id` parameter is an id into the [Channeling table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/Channeling.csv).

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=Tether&lang=en-US) -->

 #### Structure